JuliaAttic/QuDirac.jl/docs/state_math.md

 0.7071067811865475
 ```

+---
+## Acting a Bra on a specific Ket factor
+---

 It is sometimes useful to take the inner product between a Bra and a *specific factor* of a Ket.
 A math example might be:

 ```
 | ψ ⟩ =   c₁ | 0, 1 ⟩ + c₂ | 1, 0 ⟩